jbrucker/currency-converter/README.md

 ## Protect Your API Keys

-Many web services require an API key or other credential.
-This should be kept secret.
+Your API key or other credentials should be kept secret.
 So, don't put your keys into version control (git) unless its a private in-house VCS or a private repo from a trusted provider (Github and Bitbucket are OK).

 If your API Key (or credentials) are in a properties file, you can avoid accidentally committing it to Github by: (a) add the properties filename to .gitignore, (b) put the properties file in a directory **outside** your project directory and add the file to your application classpath.

-Don't forget JAR files!
+The same advice applies to JAR files.
 If you build a JAR for your application and your API Key is in the JAR file, someone can easily extract it from the JAR file.

 ## References